 SPI Signal Path Master Side 1 Data Direction Slave Side 2

 CLK MCLK \rightarrow SCLK

 MO/SI MO \rightarrow SI

-MI/SO MI \leftarrow SO
+MI/SO MI ← SO

 SS MSS \rightarrow SSS

 The datapaths are SPI mode agnostic.
-The CLK and MOSI, SPI data paths are optimized for propagation delay and channel to channel matching.
-The MISO SPI datapath is optimized for propagation delay.
-The devices do not synchronize to the clock channels so there are no constraints on the clock polarity or the timing with respect to the data lines.
+The CLK and MO/SI SPI datapaths are optimized for propagation delay and channel to channel matching.
+The MI/SO SPI datapath is optimized for propagation delay.
+The devices do not synchronize to the clock channels; therefore, there are no constraints on the clock polarity or the timing with respect to the data lines.
 To allow compatibility with nonstandard SPI interfaces, the MI pin is always active, and does not tristate when the slave select is not asserted.
-This precludes tying several MI lines together without adding a tristate buffer or multiplexor.
+This precludes tying several MI lines together without adding a trisate buffer or multiplexor.

-The \overline{SS} (slave select bar) is typically an active low signal.
-It can have many different functions in SPI and SPI-like busses.
-Many of these functions are edge triggered, so the \overline{SS} path contains a glitch filter in both the A grade and the B grade.
+\overline{SS} (slave select bar) is typically an active low signal. \overline{SS} can have many different functions in SPI and SPI like busses.
+Many of these functions are edge triggered; therefore, the \overline{SS} path contains a glitch filter in both the A grade and the B grade.
 The glitch filter prevents short pulses from propagating to the output or causing other errors in operation.
-The $\overline{\text{MSS}}$ signal requires a 10 ns setup time in the B grade devices prior to the first active clock edge to allow the added propagation time of the glitch filter.
+The MSS signal requires a 10 ns setup time in the B grade devices prior to the first active clock edge to allow the added propagation time of the glitch filter.